Distributed Deep Convolutional Neural Networks for the Internet-of-Things: The Proposed Methodology

 and where

-The objective function in Eq. \eqref{eq:objectivefunction} comprises four different components of the latency:
+The objective function in Eq.~\eqref{eq:objectivefunction} comprises four different components of the latency:

-(i) The source time $t_{s}$, defined in Eq. \eqref{eq:sourcetime}, required to transmit the images from the sources $s_u$s to the IoT units executing the first layer of the CNNs .
-We emphasize that, despite the first layer is always reached i.e., $p_{u,1}=1$ for each $u \in \mathbb{N}_C$, the term $p_{u,1}$ has been inserted in Eq. \eqref{eq:sourcetime} to provide the homogeneity in the problem formalization.
+(i) The source time $t_{s}$, defined in Eq.~\eqref{eq:sourcetime}, required to transmit the images from the sources $s_u$s to the IoT units executing the first layer of the CNNs.
+Although the first layer is always reached, i.e., $p_{u,1}=1$ for each $u \in \mathbb{N}_C$, the term $p_{u,1}$ has been added to Eq.~\eqref{eq:sourcetime} to provide homogeneity in the formalization.

-(ii) The transmission time of the intermediate representations among the IoT units processing the CNN layers.
-More formally, the transmission time of the intermediate representation of the $j$-th layer of the $u$-th CNN from unit $i$ to $k$ is
+(ii) The transmission time of intermediate representations among the IoT units processing the CNN layers.
+More precisely, the transmission time of the intermediate representation of the $j$-th layer of the $u$-th CNN from unit $i$ to $k$ is

-where $\rho$ is the data-rate of the considered transmission technology and $d_{i,k}$ is the hop-distance between unit $i$ and $k$ as defined in Section \ref{sct:problemformulation}.
-In Eq. \ref{eq:objectivefunction} the transmission time is weighted by the probability $p_{u,j+1}$ that layer $j+1$ is executed right after layer $j$.
+where $\rho$ is the data-rate of the considered transmission technology and $d_{i,k}$ is the hop-distance between unit $i$ and $k$ as defined in Section~\ref{sct:problemformulation}.
+In Eq.~\eqref{eq:objectivefunction} the transmission time is weighted by the probability $p_{u,j+1}$ that layer $j+1$ is executed right after layer $j$.

-(iii) The processing time of the CNN layers on the IoT units.
-More specifically, the processing time $t_{i}^{(p)}$ of the layer $j$ of the CNN $u$ on the $i$-th IoT unit is approximated as the ratio between the computational demand $c_{u,j}$ that layer requires and the number of multiplications $e_i$ the IoT unit $i$ is able to carry out in one second\footnote{The $e_i$s encompasses the number of available cores, the type of pipeline such cores implement to approach one operation per clock cycle, the (potential) presence of a GPU that allows to parallelize most of the CNN operations (e.g., the convolutions) and all the delays resulting from the management of the processing system and the memory.}.
-In Eq. \eqref{eq:processingtime}, the processing time is weighted by the probability $p_{u,j}$ that the layer $j$ of CNN $u$ is executed.
+(iii) The processing time $t_{i}^{(p)}$ of the CNN layers on the IoT units.
+Specifically, the processing time of layer $j$ of CNN $u$ on the $i$-th IoT unit is approximated as the ratio between the computational demand $c_{u,j}$ that layer requires and the number of multiplications $e_i$ the IoT unit $i$ is able to carry out in one second\footnote{The $e_i$s encompass the number of available cores, the type of pipeline such cores implement to approach one operation per clock cycle, the presence or not of a GPU allowing to parallelize CNN operations (e.g., the convolutions) and all the delays resulting from the processing system and memory management.}.
+In Eq.~\eqref{eq:processingtime}, the processing time is weighted by the probability $p_{u,j}$ that the layer $j$ of CNN $u$ is executed.